s21sm/SpaceSec24/README.md

 To transmit the signal, you will need a HackRF (it is tested with HackRF, however, with some adjustment other SDRs e.g., Pluto, USRP, BladeRF may also work).
 If you're using the BPSK format, use the "BPSK_mode.grc" file; if you're using the WAV format, use the "NFM_mode.grc" file.
 It's very straightforward: simply select the desired file.
 Optionally, you can adjust the transmission gain, frequency, etc.

 ## Signal Receiption
 Tune the transmission frequency.
 Choose the NFM mode in SDR Sharp software to ensure accurate audio.
-Route the audio to the EPIRB plotter using a virtual audio cable.
-Alternatively, you can record the audio for later processing.
+Feed the audio to the EPIRB plotter using a virtual audio cable.
+Alternatively, you can record the audio for post processing.
 If you receive a signal from a satellite, you may need to use the Doppler correction library in SDR Sharp to correct the Doppler shift.

 ## Verification
 The EPIRB plotter will display the decoded data.
 Alternatively, we have provided the verification.py script to verify the MAC.
 Please note that we used a 48K sampling rate in audio recording.
 If you recorded the audio using a different sampling rate, you may need to either resample it to 48K or change the source code for the proper sample rate to match Manchester encoding.